 1. Head of Household Filing Status

-If you were been married for a long time, you might think you automatically have to go back to filing as single.
-But it’s not so.
-If you can claim a qualifying dependent and meet the four requirements listed above, you’ll reduce your taxable income significantly by filing as head of household.
-Your personal exemption will be higher, and more of your income will fall into lower income tax brackets.
+You don’t have to automatically go back to filing as single after a divorce.
+If you can claim a qualifying dependent and meet the requirements, you may be able to reduce your tax bill significantly by filing as head of household.
+Your standard deduction will be higher, and more of your income will fall into lower income tax brackets.